aikaterna/discord.py-unofficial/README.md

 Note that in Python 3.4 you use `@asyncio.coroutine` instead of `async def` and `yield from` instead of `await`.

 You can find examples in the examples directory.
+(Examples are not updated).

 ## Requirements

-- Python 3.4.2+
+- Python 3.5.3+
 - `aiohttp` library
 - `websockets` library
 - `PyNaCl` library (optional, for voice only)